-Samsung provides a cool service to all its high-end smartphone.
-Using Samsung Find my Mobile, you can perform a number of activities on your lost phone remotely.
+Samsung provides a convenient utility to all its high-end smartphones.
+Using Samsung Find my Mobile, you can perform a number of actions on your lost phone remotely.
 You can see the location of your lost S10 on Google Maps.

-There is another thing that has to be considered before moving on to this method.
+There is added thing that has to be considered before moving on to this method.
 You must have a Samsung account in order to access its features.
-Most people don’t have a Samsung account on their phone they only have Google account to access the features of Android.
+Most people don’t have a Samsung account on their phone they only have a Google account to access Android services.
 If you were using Samsung Game Center or Samsung Cloud on your phone.
 There are chances that you have set up your Samsung account.
 Even if you have the account and don’t remember its password, it’s fine.
-You can always retrieve your account ID and its password using the forget password option.
+You can always retrieve your account ID and its password using the forgot password feature.